 If the I-130 application was for a spouse, unmarried child under 21 years of age, or parent of a U.S. citizen, approval of the petition classifies the relative as an “immediate relatives.”
 A visa is immediately available for an immediate relative.

-However, some relatives of I-130 petitioner must wait for a visa to become available.
+However, some relatives of I-130 petitioners must wait for a visa to become available.
 These relatives are assigned to an appropriate visa preference category.

 Each year, a limited number of immigrant visas are available for each preference category.
 The visas are processed in the order in which the petitions are properly filed and accepted.